edsenabr/servicemesh-demo/README.md

 3.	**stack.yaml**
 &nbsp;
 This is a master template that you can use to deploy the whole solution on your AWS Account.
 It deploy the following stacks:
-	- Service Provider (South) base stack
+	- Service Provider (South) base stack (using base.yaml)
-	- Service Consumer (North) base stack
+	- Service Consumer (North) base stack (using base.yaml)
-	- Crystal backend service on the South stack
+	- Crystal backend service on the South stack (using service.yaml)
-	- NodeJS backend service on the South stack
+	- NodeJS backend service on the South stack (using service.yaml)
-	- Frontend UI on the South stack
+	- Frontend UI on the South stack (using service.yaml)
-	- Frontend UI on the North stack
+	- Frontend UI on the North stack (using service.yaml)
-	- API Gateway private REST APIs
+	- API Gateway private REST APIs (using apigw.yaml)

 ### Getting Started